Sipher229/Full-stack-projects/README.md

 This website allows the user to find out what happened on a particular date in history.
 The website fetches the data from a API called [Swager](https://byabbe.se/on-this-day/#/).

-To run this website, run
+To run this website, clone this repository, run
 `npm install`
 to install all the node packages, and then run